-Before you buy or build your own tables, dividers, craft tents, etc. measure the interior storage space of the vehicle you will be driving to shows, so you know the longest and widest dimensions that will fit in your vehicle.
+Before you buy or build your own tables, dividers, craft tents, etc. measure the interior storage space of the vehicle you will be driving to shows, so you know the longest and widest dimensions that will fit.
 Keep the dimensions in mind when you purchase or build the larger elements of your craft display.

-I made the mistake of choosing inexpensive over light-weight when I bought the table top material for the custom tables I made for my craft fair display.
-Every time I pack up for a show, I struggle to move my tables, and I wish I had put just a little more money into a lighter table top material.
+I made the mistake of choosing inexpensive over light-weight when I bought the table top material for the custom tables I made for my booth.
+Every time I packed up for a show, I would struggle to move my tables, and I wish I had put just a little more money into a lighter table top material.

 You won't be able to drive up to your space at every outdoor show, and carrying one of those canopies for a distance can be challenging if you haven't been spending a lot of time at the gym.
 When you buy a craft tent, make sure it comes with a wheeled bag for easy transportation.

-When you're setting up, you'll need your craft tent or other rigging before you need your display items, and the last thing you'll need is your stock.
+When you're setting up, you'll need your dolly and your craft tent before you need your display furniture, and the last thing you'll need is your stock.

-Pack your stock first, followed by your display items, and finally your tent or other rigging.
-This strategy will save you the irritation of unpacking half of your vehicle to get to what you need.
+Pack your stock first, followed by your display furniture, and finally your tent and your dolly.
+This strategy will save you the irritation of needing to unpack half of your vehicle to get to what you need.
 It will help keep everything you're transporting organized and contained.

 Although it will probably be the last thing you pack, your craft tent will take up a lot of room.
 Take that into account as you arrange items in your vehicle.